beckert26/wg-evolution/metrics/Star.md

 # Stars

-Question: How many times was a project starred over a specific period of time.
+Question: How many times was a project starred over time.

 ## Description
 Projects on github can be starred by users who want to follow certain projects.
 This metric will describe the amount of time a project was starred over the course of time.